transitland/www-transit-land/documentation/tutorial/map-of-nearby-stops.md

 https://transit.land/api/v1/stops.geojson?lat=-22.91210&lon=-43.22919&r=400&total=true
 ````

-Insert that URL in the web browser and press "Enter".
+Insert that URL in the web browser and press "Enter" – or [click here](https://transit.land/api/v1/stops.geojson?lat=-22.91210&lon=-43.22919&r=400&total=true).
 A file called `stops.geojson` will download to your computer.
 (If you're accessing the API through an app you're building, the file won't be downloaded.)

 ### Advanced mapping

 With the GeoJSON file, you can visualize the transit stops in more maps and applications.

-- You can open this file in the open source desktop application [QGIS](http://qgis.org)
+- Open this file in the open source desktop application [QGIS](http://qgis.org)
 - [Add the data to a Leaflet map](http://leafletjs.com/examples/geojson/) to embed on your website
 - [Call the Transitland API](https://transit.land/news/2016/08/11/transit-in-rio-olympics-copy.html) with Mapzen's Tangram Play product
 - [Use the file](https://www.mapbox.com/help/uploads/) in a [Mapbox map](https://www.mapbox.com/help/creating-new-map/)